1-888-303-7245 (PAIL)

 Melissa Rooney

-Melissa’s son Charlie was born still fourteen years ago.
+Melissa’s son Charlie was born still in 2007.
 In 2021 Melissa looked for opportunities to support other families with similar loss experiences and found PAIL Network.
 When Charlie died, Melissa didn’t know about PAIL Network and she knew of no one that had suffered a loss similar to hers.
 Melissa has offered both phone support and online support and has found this volunteer experience to be healing for herself.

 She looks forward to her role as a Regional Representative for PAIL volunteers in Northern Ontario and continuing support for families.